whitewalker11/whitewalker11/README.md

 # 🔬 Projects

+## 🌟 Obsessed with Innovation

+Currently at [SkylarkLabs.ai](https://skylarklabs.ai/), I'm fueled by an unwavering passion for innovation.
+My dedication to harnessing the transformative power of AI is unwavering, as I embark on a mission to infuse every byte of VRAM with boundless possibilities.
+My focus transcends the realm of Computer Vision, spanning across our ITMS product line, City Surveillance solutions, and MLops Triton for seamless ML deployment.

+In addition, I take great pride in contributing to the Indian Navy's INDEX program, specifically the FOD (Foreign Object Detection) project.
+Collaborating closely with the Navy, I'm committed to elevating safety and efficiency through cutting-edge AI solutions.
+Join me as we reshape industries, drive technological advancement, and pioneer #ComputerVision #AI #Startups #RealTimeSolutions 🚀👁️🔍

 ### 🚀 Crafting the Future of Retail with AI-Powered Analytics at [TangoEye](https://tangoeye.ai/)
 Unveiled the potential of AI in retail by analyzing customer behavior, foot traffic, and product interactions.
 Empowered retailers with data-driven insights to elevate customer experiences.